Slimaeus/HUTECHClassroom/README.md

 ## Authorization

 Authorization has also been implemented for certain endpoints.
 Only users with the appropriate role can access these endpoints.
 Please refer to the documentation for more information on the required roles.

-## Contributing

-If you find this project useful, please give it a stars⭐⭐⭐!
-Contributions are also welcome.
-Please fork the repository and submit a pull request with your changes.

 ## Authors